IdentityServer/IdentityServer4/docs/topics/grant_types.rst

 :ref:`This <refImplicitQuickstart>` quickstart shows authentication for service-side web apps, and :ref:`this <refJavaScriptQuickstart>` shows JavaScript.

+..
+Note:: For JavaScript-based applications, Implicit is not recommended anymore.
+Use Authorization Code with PKCE instead.

 Authorization code
 ==================
 Authorization code flow was originally specified by OAuth 2, and provides a way to retrieve tokens on a back-channel as opposed to the browser front-channel.